-18. Travel Documents, Passports and Visas: Guests are advised to contact the Foreign and Commonwealth Office (FCO), or visit their web site on www.fco.gov.uk for advice on travelling to France.
-All UK nationals will require a valid passport for France and we advise you to apply for your passport no later than 10 weeks before departure.
+17. Travel Documents, Passports and Visas: Guests are advised to contact the Foreign and Commonwealth Office (FCO), or visit their web site on www.fco.gov.uk for advice on travelling to France.
+All UK nationals will require a valid passport for France.
+You must ensure you have at least 6 months remaining on your passport validity and we advise you to apply for your passport no later than 10 weeks before departure.
 It is the guest’s responsibility to arrange and obtain any necessary visas.

 18. Acceptance: The terms & conditions are read and accepted by the group leader, on behalf of all named party members and any person subsequently included on a booking.